- Sylvia Brice, MD

 - Baylor College of Medicine

 Erythrasma is a superficial infection of the skin caused by Corynebacterium minutissimum, a gram-positive, non-spore forming bacillus.
-The disorder typically presents as macerated, scaly plaques between the toes or erythematous to brown patches or thin plaques in intertriginous areas.
+The disorder typically presents as macerated, scaly plaques between the toes or erythematous to brown patches or thin plaques in intertriginous areas (picture 1A-D).
 Erythrasma is managed with short courses of either topical or systemic therapy.

 The epidemiology, clinical manifestations, diagnosis, and treatment of erythrasma, as well as a brief overview of other C. minutissimum infections will be discussed here.